niebert/PanDocElectron/README.md

 > `sudo npm install -g electron-prebuilt`

+If you want to create Windows Application on your MacOSX please install

+> `brew install Caskroom/cask/xquartz wine mono`

 Please install Xcode form the AppStore for your MacOSX system

 The Atom Editor is recommended as developing environment together with electron: